JackTheYouTuber/Iron-Company---HTML-Incremental-Standalone-PMC-Game/README.md

 > *"You are nothing yet.
 That is an advantage that will not last."*

-A browser-based incremental RPG set in a dark fantasy world.
-You start as a lone mercenary commander in an abandoned fort and build a private military company — contracting, hiring, fortifying, and eventually growing powerful enough that established kingdoms fear you.
+A browser-based incremental RPG set in a dark modern fantasy world.
+You start as a lone mercenary commander in an abandoned fort and build a private military company — contracting, hiring, fortifying, and eventually growing powerful enough that established nations fear you.

 The endgame is **PMC Tier 6: Sovereign Force**.
 Think Metal Gear Solid's Outer Heaven / Diamond Dogs, translated into medieval fantasy.